Shinty: Organisation

-In common with many sports, it became formalised in the Victorian Era and the first organised clubs were established in cities such as Glasgow and London where there were thousands of Gaels resident.
+In common with many sports, shinty became formalised in the Victorian Era and the first organised clubs were established in cities such as Glasgow and London where there were thousands of Gaels resident.

 In 1887, a historic game was played between Glenurquhart Shinty Club and Strathglass Shinty Club in Inverness.
 This game was attended by thousands of people and was a major milestone in developing a set of common rules.
 This fixture was to be repeated on 12 January 2007 in Inverness as the opening centrepiece of the Highland 2007 celebrations in Scotland, but was postponed due to a waterlogged pitch.

 The modern sport is governed by the Camanachd Association (Comann na Camanachd).
 The association came into being in the late Victorian era as a means of formulating common rules to unite the various different codes and rules which differed between neighbouring glens.
 Its first meeting was held in Kingussie in 1893.

 The Camanachd Association maintained its initial structure for much of its first century.
 The 'Future of Shinty' Report published in 1981 led to a complete restructuring of the way in which shinty was organised and managed.
 That led to the move away from a dependence on volunteers to govern the sport, to the Association's first salaried employees.